Hope-for-Justice/design/src/app/docs/about-us/page.md

 # About Hope for Justice and Slave-Free Alliance

-Hope for Justice is a charity working to bring freedom from human trafficking and modern-day slavery with an effective and proven multi-disciplinary model.
+Hope for Justice is a charity working to bring freedom from human trafficking and modern slavery with an effective and proven multi-disciplinary model.
 Our wholly owned social enterprise, Slave-Free Alliance, provides services to global companies and public bodies seeking